topo-gps/ios-manual/en/coordinates/entering_coordinates.rst

 .. figure:: ../_static/search-coordinate8.png
    :height: 568px
    :width: 320px
-   :alt: Entering coordinate Topo GPS
+   :alt: Entering coordinates Topo GPS

    *A list of coordinates has been pasted into the search box.*